patrickmmartin/pith-writings/eight_rooty_pieces/article.md

          + _long_ double x = seed_root();

 Another set of _discussion_points_ arise from the necessity of introducing the long version of the type in the algorithm.
-Is this choice, leading to an implicit conversion in the return statement a maintenance wart?
+Is this choice leading to an implicit conversion in the return statement a maintenance wart?
 What if we need this to be a generic algorithm, parameterised on the input type?

 ## Slow but sure (?)